Finders Keepers (American game show): Searching the house

-In each room, the host read a clue describing an object hidden within that room.
+In each room, the host read a clue describing an object hidden within.
 The team had 30 seconds to find the object, and were given one chance to show it to the host once found.
-Each room in this round was worth $50, which went to the team if they found the object in the room.
-If the team either failed to find the correct object or showed an incorrect one to the host, the opposing team won the money.
-On the Nickelodeon version while the team was trying to find the item associated with the clue, the camera would discreetly zoom into that item.
-In the syndicated version, a picture of the room would appear at the bottom of the screen with the object the team having to find being marked with a flashing white X.
+If they found the item, the team won $50.
+If they could not, or if the object they presented was not the right one, the money went to the other team.
+On the Nickelodeon version, while the team was trying to find the item associated with the clue, the camera would discreetly zoom in on it.
+On the syndicated version, a picture of the room would appear at the bottom of the screen with the target object marked by a flashing X.

-Rooms were frequently set up with distractions to hinder the teams' searches of finding the object, such as ping-pong balls falling onto them from cabinets or the ceiling, sprays of water or confetti, and (in later episodes) entire shelves collapsing.
+Rooms were frequently set up with distractions to hinder the teams' searches, such as ping-pong balls falling onto them from cabinets or the ceiling, sprays of water or confetti, and (in later episodes) entire shelves collapsing.
+However, any breakable or collapsible objects were fabricated in such a way as to prevent any injuries to the host or contestants, such as plates made from clay that had not been hardened by firing in a kiln.

 Round two

 The process repeated with a second hidden pictures round and set of rooms to search.
 The dollar values increased to $75 for finding a correct hidden picture and $100 for successfully finding a hidden object in a room.

-One of the rooms in round two was the "Instant Prize Room".
-If a team was in the room, a bell would go off and the lights in the room would flash to indicate this.
-If they managed to find the hidden object in the Instant Prize Room, both teammates won a bonus prize in addition to the $100 for finding the object; the prize could only be claimed by the team in the Instant Prize Room.
+One of the rooms in round two was secretly designated as the day's "Instant Prize Room."
+If a team won control of this room and found its hidden object, both members won a bonus prize that was theirs to keep regardless of the final outcome of the game.

 The team with the most money at the end of this round won the game and advanced to the Room to Room Romp.
 Both teams kept all money earned, the losing team receiving consolation prizes.

 Tiebreaker

-In the event that both teams were tied at the end of the second round, everyone went back to the play area and a shortened Hidden Pictures round was played.
-The first team to find two objects in the picture won.
+If the scores were tied at the end of the second round, a shortened Hidden Pictures round was played as a tiebreaker.
+The first team to find two pictures won the game.

 Room-to-Room Romp

 In the Room-to-Room Romp, the winning team had 90 seconds to find a hidden object in each of six rooms, in a sequence given to them before the round began.
 All six objects had tags attached, with each of the first five tags directing them to the next room and giving a clue for the object hidden there.
+The clock began to run after the host finished reading the first clue, and continued to count down while the team moved from one room to another.

 The team won a prize for each object found, increasing in value to a grand prize for getting through all six rooms within the time limit.